 Name and Province or State and Country of Residence Position Director and/or Officer Since Principal Occupation for the Past Five Years Dr. Ken Z. Cai Beijing, China Chairman, Chief Executive Officer, President and Director August 20, 2004 Chief Executive Officer of the Company; Dr. Cai is also the Chief Executive Officer, and a Director of Minco Capital Corp. and is the Chief Executive Officer and a Director of Minco Base Metals Corporation.
 Maria Tang (1)(2) British Columbia, Canada Director July 27, 2015 Ms. Tang, CA, C.P.A, served as the Chief Financial Officer of Silvercorp Metals Inc. from October 1, 2008 until February 6, 2015.
-Ms. Tang also served as Chief

-Financial Officer and Chief Accountant of New Pacific Metals Corp. from October 1, 2008 until February 6, 2015.
+Ms. Tang also served as Chief Financial Officer and Chief Accountant of New Pacific Metals Corp. from October 1, 2008 until February 6, 2015, and the CFO of Henmpnova Lifetech Corp., from July 1, 2019.
 She worked with Ernst & Yong LLP, where she focused on public company audits with China operations.
 Ms. Tang has a Bachelor of Science degree from the Nankai University and holds both a Chartered Accountancy and American Institute of Certified Public Accountant designations.
-George Lian (2)(3)(4) British Columbia, Canada Director June 28, 2010 Mr. Lian is the President of the Canada- China Business Association in Canada and the Chief Financial Officer of Arcland Resources Inc from August 2010 to present.
+George Lian (2)(3)(4) British Columbia, Canada Director June 28, 2010 Mr. Lian is the President of the Canada- China Business Association in Canada.
+The Chief Financial Officer of Arcland Resources Inc from August 2010 to August 2019.
 Mr. Lian also practiced as a licensed lawyer for six years in Guangdong, China.
 Tim Sun (4)(2) Hong Kong, SAR, China Director March 28, 2011 Dr. Sun serves as an Independent Director of Hengxing Gold Holding Company Limited (Hong Kong Stock Exchange HG: 2303) since 2014.
-Larry Tsang British Columbia, Canada Chief Financial Officer January 14, 2016 Mr. Tsang is also currently the CFO of Minco Base Metal Corporation, Minco Capital Corp.; Desert Gold Ventures Inc., and Pacific Link Mining Corp.
-During the past 5 years, he was the former CFO of Chimata Gold Corp., Musgrove Mineral Resources Corp, Continental Precious Minerals Inc., and Grenville Gold Corp.
+Larry Tsang British Columbia, Canada Chief Financial Officer January 14, 2016 Mr. Tsang is also currently the CFO of Minco Base Metal Corporation, Minco Capital Corp.; Desert Gold Ventures Inc., and Sierra Growth Corp.
+During the past 5 years, he was the former CFO of Chimata Gold Corp., Hempnova Lifetech Corp., Musgrove Mineral Resources Corp, Continental Precious Minerals Inc., and Grenville Gold Corp.

-Notes:
+Notes